MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/series-pearson-correlationfunction.md

 ## Returns

 The calculated Pearson correlation coefficient between the two inputs.
-Any non-numeric element or non-existing element (arrays of different sizes) yields a `null` result.
+Any non-numeric element or nonexisting element (arrays of different sizes) yields a `null` result.

 ## Example